south1907/addmember-telegram/README.md

  Use `user_id` and `access_hash` to add member.
 Use username have also use to add member, but something use not have username

+ One folder is created in folder `data` and have some file `.json` save data of members.
+If you change accounts (add more account) you need re-run `python3 get_members.py`.

  * Step 4: run `python add_members.py` to add member from `group_source` to `group_target`
  Logic:
 	* after adding 1 member, sleep 120s / total_client.
 If you have 2 accounts, it will sleep 60s